 Step 1: Look over the past 12 months of transactions

 Some automated transactions may be annual, so you might miss them in less than a year’s worth of statements.
 Note when deposits show up in your account and when payments are automatically withdrawn.

 Keep some cash in the old account until this step is complete.
 You want to avoid missing scheduled payments or getting hit with overdraft fees.
 If you’ve written checks recently or if payments are pending, keep the old account open and funded until those payments clear.

-Step two: switch over your deposits and payments
+Step 2: Switch over your deposits and payments

 Once you know which deposits and payments to transfer, you can start switching them over to your new account.

 If you get direct deposit from your employer, submit your new bank info (via a canceled check or just a routing and account number).